 The income tax bands are the same as for earned income, rising to 40% for higher rate taxpayers and 45% for additional rate taxpayers.

-HMRC’s measure of your income won’t just come from your annuity; it will also be derived from other sources, such as property rentals and all added together to determine your final tax bill.
+HMRC’s measure of your income won’t just come from your annuity; it will also be derived from other sources, such as the State Pension, property rentals, dividend income etc. and all added together to determine your final tax bill.

 Tax on Inherited Annuities